makingwaves-se-us/moduler2/README.md

 moduler2.js
 ==========

-> JavaScript library for binding modules to DOM elements.
+> A javascript framework for binding modules to DOM elements.

 ## Getting Started
 Moduler2 need a webserver to work.

-From the root, run the following command (requires npm 5.2.0 or newer):
+Start a simple webserver with the following command from the root:
 `npx http-server -o`